What You Hear Is What You See: Audio Quality Metrics From Image Quality Metrics: Normalised Laplacian Pyramid Distance

 \section{Normalised Laplacian Pyramid Distance}

-We now introduce NLPD in more detail, as we will use it as an example of how to adapt existing image metrics for audio.
-The Laplacian Pyramid is a well known image processing algorithm for image compression and encoding~\cite{burt1983laplacian}.
-The image is encoded by performing convolutions with a low-pass filter and then subtracting this from the original image multiple times at various scales, creating low variance and entropy versions of the image.
-Normalised Laplacian Pyramid (NLP) extends this with a local normalisation step on the output of each stage of the pyramid~\cite{laparra2016}.
-These two steps are similar to the early stages of the human visual and auditory system where divisive normalisation is present~\cite{laparra2010metric, laparra2016, Laparra17}.
-The distance in this transformed domain is referred to as NLPD.
-NLPD correlates well with human perception and the architecture reduces mutual information between the image coefficients, in agreement with the efficient coding hypothesis~\cite{malo2010psychophysically}.
+NLPD is our example case for adapting existing image metrics to audio.
+The Laplacian Pyramid is well known in image coding~\cite{burt1983laplacian}.
+The signal is encoded by applying a low-pass filter and then subtracting this from the original image multiple times at various scales, creating low entropy versions of the signal.
+The Normalised Laplacian Pyramid (NLP) extends this with a local normalisation on the output of each pyramid level~\cite{laparra2016}.
+These two steps are similar to the early stages of the visual and auditory systems where linear filtering and local normalisation are present~\cite{schwartz2001natural,laparra2010metric,willmore2023adaptation}.
+The distance in this new domain is referred to as NLPD~\cite{laparra2016,Laparra17}, correlates well with human perception, and reduces redundancy in agreement with the efficient coding hypothesis~\cite{malo2010psychophysically}.

 An overview of the architecture is detailed in Fig. \ref{fig:nlap-arch}.
-Given two images, $x_1$ and $x_2$, After computing each $y^{(k)}_i$ output at every stage $k$ of the pyramid (with $i=1,2$), the final distance is the root mean square error between the outputs of two images: where $N$ is the number of stages in the pyramid, and $N_s^{(k)}$ is the number of coefficients at stage $k$.
+Given two images, $x_1$ and $x_2$, we compute the outputs $y^{(k)}_1$ and $y^{(k)}_2$ at every stage of the pyramid $k$, and sum the differences: where $N$ is the number of stages in the pyramid, and $N_s^{(k)}$ is the number of coefficients at stage $k$.